-After calculating the update gate (zt), the reset gate (rt), and the candidate hidden state (h~t), the final step within the GRU cell for a given time step t is to compute the actual hidden state, ht.
-This state represents the information the GRU will carry forward to the next time step.
+Within the GRU cell for a given time step t, the actual hidden state, ht, is computed as the final step.
+This computation incorporates the update gate (zt), the reset gate (rt), and the candidate hidden state (h~t).
+The resulting hidden state represents the information the GRU will carry forward to the next time step.

 The calculation of the final hidden state ht is where the update gate zt plays its central role.
 Recall that zt determines how much of the previous hidden state ht−1 should be maintained and how much of the new candidate state h~t should be incorporated.
 The GRU achieves this through a direct interpolation mechanism.